Editor’s note: This is a personal story shared as an anecdote. You should definitely NOT look to this example for your own CFA preparation approach!

 Without a relevant background in work and education, I don’t think this would have been possible for me.

-I didn’t choose to attempt to take CFA Level I with only two weeks’ prep – I basically had no other choice.
+I didn’t choose to attempt to take CFA Level 1 with only two weeks worth of prep – I basically had no other choice.

 My biggest mistake was to underestimate how little time and drive I would have for the exams.
 I always did well in exams in the past and thought that this would be just like the others.
 Although the exam itself was probably not too different in difficulty, balancing it with work was the problem.

-Two weeks before E-day, I chose to push for it and see what happens.
+Two weeks before exam day, I chose to push for it and see what happens.

 My Two Weeks of Studying Hell